- Decide on a name

 Section 8: Directors

 A society must have 3 or more directors.
+These could be the same people as the incorporators, or you could appoint additional directors.
 At least 1 director must normally live in Yukon.

 A member-funded society must have at least 1 director.
 The director does not have to be a Yukon resident.
 Provide the full name of the director and do not use initials.